Bofors 40 mm L/60 gun: Licensed production

-Within a few years AB Bofors received number of orders, but more importantly at that time, a number of foreign governments negotiated for licensed production of the gun and its ammunition.
-These nations included Poland, Finland, Greece, Norway and many other countries.
-Thus by 1939 Bofors gun was in production all over Europe for many armies in bewildering arrangement of cross-deals.
-For instance, the United Kingdom took out a license, but was in such a hurry to re-arm with the Bofors gun that it also purchased quantities from Poland and Hungary.
+Within a few years AB Bofors received a number of orders from foreign governments including Poland, Finland, Greece and Norway negotiated for licenses to produce the gun and its ammunition.
+By 1939 Bofors guns were in production across Europe for many armies in a bewildering arrangement of cross-deals.
+For instance, the United Kingdom took out a license, but was in such a hurry to re-arm with the Bofors gun that it also purchased some from Poland and Hungary.
 France wanted to set up a line but purchased guns from Poland.
 Poland meanwhile developed its own version of Bofors gun, contributing a lighter carriage (in the 40 mm armata przeciwlotnicza Bofors wz.
 36) which was later adopted by the British.

 The Swedish navy adopted the weapon as the m/36 in two versions: hand-worked single air-cooled, and power-operated twin water-cooled.
 A twin air-cooled mounting, probably hand-worked, was also used by the navies of Sweden and Argentina, and a twin air-cooled wet mounting was developed for Polish submarines.